 Howard was appointed to the Executive Board of the United Way of Broward County due to his philanthropic contributions to the South Florida community.
 He was formerly the Chairman Elect for the Board of Directors of the Better Business Bureau of Southeast Florida, a founding member of the South Florida American Heart Association Board of Directors, a Board Member of Henderson Behavioral Health, a former Board Member of the South Florida Chapter of Junior Achievement and the Board of Governors of The H. Wayne Huizenga School of Business and Entrepreneurship at Nova Southeastern University.

 He dedicates his time to the National Leadership Council at American University and the Kogod School of Business inducted him into the prestigious 1923 Society at American University.
+He is now a member of the Kogod Advisory Council.
 Howard graduated from the University of Miami with a Master’s Degree in Business Administration and received his Bachelor of Science Degree in Accounting from the American University.
 He is listed in the Marquis Who’s Who in the Finance Industry and is part of the premier group of CPAs that are recognized with the Chartered Global Management Accountant (CGMA) designation.

 El hijo de una lectora va a alistarse en el ejército y está buscando consejería financiera

 Una lectora sabe que está en problemas, pero Howard Dvorkin conoce una salida.